 Other apps are in the privileged position of not needing to rely on marketing – so for them, showing the prompt may lead to unnecessary churn or disruption.
 However, for the vast majority of apps, marketing remains essential to stand out in a hyper competitive arena and drive profitable growth, and this is done best with user level data (even if the consented cohort is not the majority).

-As the industry is going through significant change, it may take a while until the dust settles.
+As the industry is going through significant changes, it may take a while until the dust settles.
 Sitting on the sidelines to better understand the full impact of ATT and how best to manage it seems like the main reason that some apps are waiting to implement the prompt.

 Assuming you are showing the prompt, a major decision you’ll need to make is when to show it to your users.
 Here are a few considerations: